Clippers get 30-plus from 3 players, beat Knicks 135-132

 Los Angeles was up by 15 late in the third quarter and 121-110 with 7:06 remaining in the game when George fouled out.
 New York scored eight straight points to draw within three and was still within one possession in the final minute when Williams drove the lane and hit a floating jumper with 18.5 seconds left to make it 133-128.

-Marcus Morris hit a jumper with 10.4 seconds left to get it back to three, but Williams put it out reach after a timeout with a pair of free throws.
+Marcus Morris — who led New York with a career-high 38 points — hit a jumper with 10.4 seconds left to get the Knicks back within three, but Williams put it out reach after a timeout with a pair of free throws.

-George, who missed Saturday’s 26-point loss to Memphis with left hamstring tightness, posted his seventh 30-point game this season.
-George was 9 of 14 from the field, including 5 of 6 on 3-pointers, in 32 minutes.

-Morris led New York with 38 points and RJ Barrett added 24.
+“You can win games with bad offense and good defense,” Rivers said.
+“Tonight people can say either the offense was phenomenal or both teams struggled defensively.
+The players will say one thing but the coaches will say the other.”

 Williams led the way with 18 points in the period, including three straight 3-pointers that tied it at 51 with 7:16 remaining.
 Harrell had 14 points in the quarter, including 10 of the Clippers’ first 13 points during the run.

 The Knicks went on a 24-8 run in the first quarter to lead 33-19.
-New York came into the game making 10.7 3-pointers per game but made four during their spurt while Julius Randle scored seven points.
+New York, which came in making 10.7 3-pointers per game, made four during its spurt while Randle scored seven points.

 The Knicks extended their lead to 45-29 at the end of the quarter as they went 19 of 29 from the field.
 The output was tied for the third-most points scored in the first 12 minutes of an NBA game this season and marked the first time the Knicks have scored at least 44 points and shot over 70% from the field in the first in nearly 11 years.
 The last time it happened was also against the Clippers, on March 25, 2009.